Jack Lowden: Early life and education

-The Royal Scottish Academy of Music and Drama, where Lowden studied.

-Jack Lowden was born in Essex in 1990 of Scottish parents.
-His parents went to England to have IVF treatment for the pregnancies and births of both Jack and his younger brother Calum.
+Jack Lowden was born in Essex in 1990 to Scottish parents.
+His parents went to England to have IVF treatment for the pregnancies and births of Jack and his younger brother Calum.
 He grew up in the Scottish village of Oxton.
-Calum trained as a ballet dancer from a young age at the Manor School of Ballet in Edinburgh, and later at the English National Ballet School and the Royal Ballet School in London, before joining the Royal Swedish Ballet.
-As a child, Lowden attended the dance classes at Manor School of Ballet as well, but found he was better at, and more suited to, acting.
-As a child, however, he wanted to be a footballer.
+As a child, he attended dance classes but found that he was more suited to acting.

-When he was 10 Lowden's parents enrolled him in the Scottish Youth Theatre in Edinburgh.
-At age 12 he played John in a Peter Pan pantomime at the King's Theatre, Edinburgh.
+At the age of 10, Lowden's parents enrolled him in the Scottish Youth Theatre in Edinburgh.
+As a 12-year old, he played John in a Peter Pan pantomime at the King's Theatre, Edinburgh.

-He attended Earlston High School, where he starred as Buddy Holly in Buddy – The Buddy Holly Story and performed in various concerts.
-His determination to become a professional actor came from seeing the play Black Watch on its first run in 2007.
+Lowden attended Earlston High School, where he starred as Buddy Holly in Buddy – The Buddy Holly Story and performed in various concerts.
+He was inspired to pursue acting professionally after seeing the play Black Watch on its first run in 2007.
 While in high school, he studied during summer school at the Royal Academy of Dramatic Arts in London.
 He also performed regularly at the Galashiels Amateur Operatic Society, where he played the lead in a 2008 production of The Boy Friend.

 Lowden received a BA in acting from the Royal Scottish Academy of Music and Drama in Glasgow in 2011.

 Career

 Early beginnings (2009–2011)

-In 2009, at the age of 18, Lowden starred in a television advertisement for Irn-Bru, sending up High School Musical.
+In 2009, at the age of 18, Lowden appeared in a television advertisement for Irn-Bru, sending up High School Musical.
 In 2010 he had a small part as the character Nick Fairclough on an episode of the Glasgow-set television series Being Victor.

 In 2010–11 Lowden was the lead character, Cammy, in the National Theatre of Scotland's revival production of the Olivier Award-winning play Black Watch.
 The play is an incisive and topical look at the harsh reality of war, and depicts soldiers of the legendary historic Scottish Black Watch regiment serving in Iraq.
 He and the rest of the cast underwent gruelling physical training during the rehearsals period to get into military shape.